nais/doc/observability/tracing/README.md

 With program flow distributed across many microservices, the ability to observe the different services in context can become a valuable tool for development and operations.
 The simplest way to accomplish this is to observe the Istio service mesh using Kiali.

-Additionally, NAIS supports two different methods of distributed tracing: Either by [direct submission of tracing data to Jaeger](#trace-headers), or [envoy-based tracing](#envoy-based-extraction).
+Additionally, NAIS supports two different methods of distributed tracing: [Envoy-based tracing](#envoy-based-extraction) (recommended), and [direct submission of tracing data to Jaeger](#trace-headers).

 ## Visualizing service mesh with Kiali

-With no code changes necessary, NAIS leverages Istio and the Kiali dashboard to give developers a visualization of the service mesh and its general health.
+Out of the box with no code changes needed, NAIS leverages Istio and the Kiali dashboard to give developers a visualization of the service mesh and its general health.
 Kiali can be reached at kiali.*cluster-name*.nais.io, eg. [kiali.dev-gcp.nais.io](kiali.dev-gcp.nais.io).

 ![Kiali service mesh showing the relationship between sosialhjelp-modia, modia-api, and mock-alt-api](kiali-sample.gif)

-In addition to visualizing traffic levels, it will also identify the proportion of failing HTTP calls.
+Kiali will also represent the proportion of failing HTTP calls.

 ![Example of a service returning 400 errors](kiali-400-sample.gif)